Local artist on track to break record with massive drawing

 The young artist and teacher was tapped for the project by The Franklin Institute, which was inspired to create the piece as it prepares for a new exhibit called Crayola IDEAworks: The Creativity Exhibition.

 "It's hands-on, it's engaging.
-You really work through a variety of activities," said Larry Duvinsky, president and CEO of The Franklin Institute.
+You really work through a variety of activities," said Larry Dubinsky, president and CEO of The Franklin Institute.

 The drawing incorporates elements of land, sea and space along with simple doodles that many people often do- just not as large as Whipper-Young is doing it.